lupyuen/pinephone-nuttx/README.md

 (We'll talk about PDU Length in a while)

-And here's the PDU that we'll send in the AT Command...
+And here's the SMS Message PDU that we'll send in the AT Command...

 ```text
 // SMS Message in PDU Format